-A month later, you promote a new piece of content on LinkedIn.
+A month later, with help from your content marketing agency, you promote a new piece of content on LinkedIn.
 That visitor sees it, reads and enjoys the blog post you wrote – but doesn’t purchase anything again.
 However, this time they signed up for your newsletter, and a month later, you send out a notice about a sale for 15% off.

 That visitor uses the discount to finally make their first purchase.
 By this point, they feel like they have built a relationship with your brand through all the channels they have interacted with you at and feel satisfied with your product solving their problem.

 Now, this new customer knows your brand and starts coming back on their own to consume your content — most importantly, is loyal and will choose your brand for future purchases.

 An added plus, they become an ambassador for your brand by sharing their favorite pieces of content on their LinkedIn profile, tagging you in their messages, and opening your brand up to their audience which contains your buyer personas who haven’t heard of you yet.

 All from giving one visitor a great experience.
 That’s the point of content marketing and how powerful it can be as a sales tool.